School for Life

 Knowledge and Understanding (Content and learning engagement of theory and theoretical context)

-- Co-relate resourceful and innovative curricular and co-curricular skills incorporated in the curriculum to efficiently enter and contribute to a competitive and global workforce.
+- Co-relate resourceful and innovative curricular and co-curricular skills incorporated into the curriculum to efficiently enter and contribute to a competitive and global workforce.

 - Synthesize acquired cognitive competencies with domain knowledge to exhibit adaptive and positive conduct and the ability for continued learning.